Frequently asked questions

 You may be eligible for credit if you have completed an early childhood qualification at an overseas tertiary institution.
 Before New Zealand Tertiary College begins the CRT process, you need to get your qualification assessed by the NZQA.
 Please contact the NZQA for more information on this process www.nzqa.govt.nz

 A. NZTC does not charge an application fee for any of our programs.

 A: In the unlikely event that New Zealand Tertiary College is unable to deliver the program you have enrolled in, New Zealand Tertiary College has protected your fees with Public Trust.
 Fees deposited and protected by the Public Trust are held in the Common fund which has an unsecured guarantee from the New Zealand Government.
 The student fee protection for New Zealand Tertiary College is fully compliant with NZQA rules.
 Should access to your fees be necessary, you may contact Public Trust on 0800 494 733 or email email@example.com

 This arrangement has been accepted by the New Zealand Qualifications Authority as meeting the requirements of the Education Act 1989 and the Student Fee Protection Rules 2013.

 A: New Zealand Tertiary College's refund policy complies with the Education Act (1989).

 See our Student Withdrawal and Refund Policy (PDF 474KB).

 A: All courses are internally assessed and include theory based assessments and practical components.

 There are no exams.

-A: Yes, this is a service NZTC provides to all students arriving in both Auckland and Christchurch.
+A: Yes, this is a service NZTC provides to all students arriving in Auckland.